bytenode/bytenode/README.md

 Runs the compiled `bytecode` and returns its result.

-In most cases, you should use `require('./script.jsc');` instead, as `Bytenode.run();` function will NOT preserve `module.exports` (in case of `compileAsModule: true`).
+In most cases, you should use `require('./script.jsc')` instead, as `Bytenode.run()` function will NOT return `module.exports` (in case of `compileAsModule: true`).
 In case of `compileAsModule: false`, it runs `bytecode` in the current context, so any free variables will become global variables.
 If it is called twice, it will run `bytecode` twice too, which can lead to issues and might crash the application.

 **Returns**: <code>any</code> - The result of the very last statement executed in the original script.